 The most common antique piece of jewellery to be found is undoubtedly a ring.
 It was however common practice for larger pieces; such as tiaras, necklaces, brooches, bracelets and earrings to be broken down into smaller items of jewellery, either to be sold within the trade or so items could be made into more every day wearable pieces.

-At AC Silver we have an eclectic range of antique jewellery from all over the world and dating from as early as 1800, with some fine examples of archetypal Georgian jewellery, Victorian and Regency jewellery as well as Art Nouveau and Art Deco antique jewellery.
+At AC Silver we have an eclectic range of antique jewellery from all over the world and dating from as early as 1800.
+We are proud to posses a wide variety, vintage diamond necklaces, antique sapphire rings, contemporary ruby jewellery, and so much more, with some fine examples of archetypal Georgian jewellery, Victorian and Regency jewellery as well as Art Nouveau and Art Deco antique jewellery.

 Where Are The Hallmarks On Antique Jewellery?

 There are numerous factors to be considered when examining hallmarks, stamping (or lack thereof) on any item of antique jewellery.
 From country of origin, the conditions and circumstances the jewellery was produced, and the person who crafted an item.

 Antique jewellery hallmarking criteria was very different to antique silverware; jewellery hallmarking did not become compulsory until 1975.
 European regulation was created to align all European countries to enable the same standards for precious metals.
 Prior to this date countries had different systems and purity.